World Series: 1919 Black Sox Scandal

 Gambling and game-fixing had been a problem in professional baseball from the beginning; star pitcher Jim Devlin was banned for life in 1877 when the National League was just two years old.
-Baseball's gambling problems came to a head in 1919, when eight players of the Chicago White Sox were alleged to have conspired to throw the 1919 World Series.
+Baseball's gambling problems came to a head in 1919, when eight players of the Chicago White Sox were alleged to have been bribed to lose the 1919 World Series.